archwisp/VeilidServerBuilderDockerImage/README.md

 # Veilid Server Build Docker Image
 This repository builds a docker image for compiling a Veilid Server from source.
 Once the image is built, numerous servers can be started in their own containers from the pre-compiled binary that is built into the image.
 I created this as a way to test multiple Veilid server nodes from one machine.

+## FOR DEVELOPMENT PURPOSES ONLY
+The image built here runs `veilid-server` as root.
+This is meant to serve as a quick and dirty way to spin up nodes.
+Do not, under any circumstances, use this to run production nodes.

 ## Setup
 - Install Docker (https://www.docker.com/)
 - Clone this repository: `git clone https://github.com/archwisp/VeilidServerBuildDockerImage`